zowe/zowe-install-packaging/docs/README.md

 ### Branch Strategy

-The zowe-install-packaging repository is the convergence point for Zowe's component integrations and release activities and so must be able to support both rapid iteration from multiple component squads testing their latest code and respective integrations, as well as support component and code stability during release windows.
+The zowe-install-packaging repository is the convergence point for Zowe's component integrations and release activities and so must be able to support both rapid iteration from multiple component squads testing their latest code and respective integrations, as well as support component and code stability during release windows across multiple release lines.
 Our branching, build, and release strategies are defined to meet those requirements.

 - The `vN.x/staging` branch is the active development branch for the `vN` release line, and creates builds on a nightly basis.
-This branch typically creates stable builds but may occasionally generate an unstable build.
+This branch typically creates stable builds but may occasionally generate an unstable build, as this branch is configured to automatically pickup new component builds.
 By default, all development changes should be opened as Pull Requests against this branch.
 - The `vN.x/rc` branches are used to create release candidates and stabilize them.
 It's an intermediate state where we finalize and harden the code to prepare for the coming release.
-This branch is updated from `vN.x/staging` in preparation for a release and further updated in response to feedback on generated release candidates.
+This branch is updated from `vN.x/staging` in preparation for a release with locked-in component artifacts, and is occasionally further updated in response to feedback on generated release candidates.
 Once the Zowe TSC votes to promote a release candidate, this branch will be merged into `vN.x/master` as the latest official release.
 - From any `vN.x/master` branch, you can find the most recent **official** build within the Zowe `vN` release line. e.g., official Zowe v2 releases can be found in `v2.x/master`.
 Every official build also generates a tag in the `zowe-install-packaging` repository.
 When an official release is produced, `vN.x/master` is merged back into `vN.x/staging` to ensure capture of any changes which went into `vN.x/rc`.
 - All other branches are considered work-in-progress.
 We suggest using a naming structure which makes both their intent and ownership clear. e.g., something like `user/[myusername]/[feature-or-effective-change]` or `feat/[group-name]/[feature-description-or-issue-#]`, but we don't require any particular structure.